sdsu-its/book-pog/policy/general.md

 - You shall not access my ITS Blackboard account from outside of ITS, e.g. at home, in the residence halls, etc. without explicit permission.

 - You shall not access any ITS Partner Services (including but not limited to: Acuity, any Google Account belonging to ITS, Mediasite, Room Schedule, and Voicemail Manager) from outside of ITS, e.g. at home, in the residence halls, etc. without explicit permission.
+This does NOT include GitHub.

 ## Conflict of Interest